MechanicalRock/mechanicalrock.github.io/_posts/2021-07-05-snowflake-saml-auth-with-G-suite.md

 # Verify your connection:

 Unfortunately automatic provisioning with G-suite does not work in Snowflake.
-Therefor you will have to manually create your users in Snowflake.
+Therefore you will have to manually create your users in Snowflake.
 Run below command to create your users using their email addresses:

 <div style="background-color: #fff3cd ; border-color: #ffeeba; color: #856404; border-radius: .25rem; padding: .75rem 1.25rem;"><strong>Note!</strong><br/>You do not need to specify passwords for SSO users in Snowflake</div> <br/>